pkivolowitz/asm_book/README.md

 [Here](https://youtu.be/Iv3psS4n9j8) is a video explaining this process.

-We use gcc and g++ directly because, being umbrellas, they automate the above steps with other benefits such as automatically linking in the C runtime.
+We use gcc and g++ directly because, being umbrellas, they automate the above steps and automatically link with the CRT.

 Suppose you've implemented `main()` in a C file (main.c) and want to make use of an assembly language file you have written (asm.S).
 It can